Georgia Car Shipping: 2026 Costs & Routes

 A designated (adult) must be present at pickup and delivery.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle's condition.
 Learn more about designating someone else to pick up your car.

-The main difference comes down to protection and cost.
-Open transport is the more affordable option.
-Your vehicle travels on an open trailer, exposed to weather and road debris.
-It's a reliable choice for most everyday cars.
+Open Transport is the most common and affordable option for shipping cars in Georgia.
+Your vehicle travels on an open trailer exposed to the elements—sun, wind, rain, and road debris.
+It's a reliable choice for most everyday vehicles and typically costs less than enclosed options.

 Yes, we offer door-to-door auto transport service in Georgia.
-When you book with us, we'll ask for your pickup and delivery addresses.
-Our carriers will do their best to pick up and deliver your vehicle directly to the locations you specify.
+When you book with us, we'll ask for your preferred pickup and delivery locations.
+Our carriers will do their best to pick up and deliver your vehicle directly to those addresses.

 We transport sedans, SUVs, pickup trucks, electric vehicles, vans and motorcycles across all 48 continental states + Hawaii.
 Our services even provide shipment for golf carts, ATVs, or RVs.
 We can ship vehicles that don't run so long as the vehicle can roll, brake, and steer, and that you can provide the carrier with a key to the vehicle.
 The only exception is boats, which we do not transport.